Signs of Antidepressant Abuse

 Those quitting antidepressants should find an alternate treatment for their depression.
 Certain therapies may even be more effective than taking antidepressants for depression.
 Counselors can also help addicted people address the reasons for their substance abuse.
 A 30-90 day inpatient program may help for those with a more serious addiction.
 Inpatient rehab can also help people safely quit antidepressants.

-If someone you know is depressed and/or has a substance use problem, there are many affordable ways to get them help.
-Contact an addiction specialist now to discuss their options.
+If someone you know is depressed or has a substance use problem, there are many affordable ways to get them help.
+Contact a treatment provider now to discuss their options.